hlindberg/misc-puppet-docs/data-in-modules.md

 What are the problems at this point:

-* We may have hundreds of modules!
-Some written by "romulans" and we end up with a long list and lots of searching for data.
+* We may have hundreds of modules (some written by "Romulan" users), and we end up with a long list and lots of searching for data.
 * This is however a lesser evil than copying the romulan module settings and the ntp settings into the same file (e.g. `operatingsystem/FreeBSD.yaml`).
-This is particularly bad if someone later deciders that the data in the FreeBSD.yaml file can be refactored/optimized by intermingling the logic from the two modules.
+This is particularly bad if someone later decides that the data in the `FreeBSD.yaml` file can be refactored/optimized by intermingling the logic from the two modules.
 After that it is close to impossible to remove one of the modules.
 * We have manual work to do for each update of each module that has data.
 (And the smarter people got we the data as described in the previous bullet, the worse it gets).